-Before the Trump administration's actual implementation of a regulatory budget, interest in regulatory budgeting likely peaked in the United States in the late 1970s and early 1980s.
-Robert Crandall of the Brookings Institution has been credited as "probably the first proponent" of a regulatory budget.
-Democratic Senator Lloyd Bentsen introduced the Federal Regulatory Budget Act of 1978, which would have created a role for Congress in setting regulatory cost allocations for agencies, akin to the role it plays in making fiscal appropriations.
+Brookings Institution has been credited as "probably the first proponent" of a regulatory budget.3 Democratic Senator Lloyd Bentsen introduced the Federal Regulatory Budget Act of 1978,4 which would have created a role for Congress in setting regulatory cost allocations for agencies, akin to the role it plays in making fiscal appropriations.

-At that time, there was considerable support for a regulatory budget throughout the U.S. federal government.
-President Jimmy Carter's 1980 Economic Report of the President references a regulatory budget as a potential means of improving priority setting.
-The Joint Economic Committee of Congress issued a subsequent report endorsing a regulatory budget.
-Thereafter, OMB circulated a draft Regulatory Cost Accounting Act in 1980.
-Later, in 1992, John Morrall III, an OMB official, wrote a report for the Organisation for Economic Co-operation and Development endorsing a regulatory budget.
+At the time, there was considerable support for a regulatory budget throughout the U.S. federal government.
+President Jimmy Carter's 1980 Economic Report of the President references a regulatory budget as a potential means of improving priority setting.5 The Joint Economic Committee of Congress issued a subsequent report endorsing a regulatory budget.6 Thereafter, OMB circulated a draft Regulatory Cost Accounting Act in 1980.7 Later, in 1992, John Morrall III, an OMB official, wrote a report for the Organisation for Economic Co-operation and Development endorsing a regulatory budget.8

 These early proponents of regulatory budgets were noticeably bipartisan.
-This may have stemmed from the fact that addressing the economic stagflation of the 1970s was a bipartisan concern, and regulations were perceived as a possible contributor to that problem.
-Democratic President Carter was responsible for deregulating trucking and airlines and for abolishing a federal agency, the Civil Aeronautics Board.
-Although some bipartisan support for a regulatory budget has continued since the 1970s, that support has most recently grown more tepid.
-In the early 2010s, Virginia Senator Mark Warner, a Democrat, called for a regulatory PAYGO system, which would have required the economic impact of new regulations be offset by eliminating costs from existing
+This may have stemmed from the fact that addressing the economic stagflation of the 1970s was a bipartisan concern, and regulations were perceived as possibly contributing to that problem.9 Democratic President Carter was responsible for deregulating trucking and airlines and for abolishing a federal agency, the Civil Aeronautics Board.10 Although some bipartisan support for a regulatory budget has continued since the 1970s, in more recent years that support has grown more tepid.
+In the early 2010s, Virginia Senator Mark Warner, a Democrat, called for a regulatory PAYGO system, which would have required the costs of regulations be offset by eliminating costs from existing regulations.11 Outside of the United States, a broad array of countries, including Canada and the United Kingdom,12 also experimented with regulatory budget ing in the years leading up to Executive Order No. 13771 and since.
+However, most regulatory budget legislation introduced in Congress has come from Republican sponsors in recent years.13

-See John F. Morrall III, Off. of Mgmt. & Budget, OECD Regulatory Management and Reform Series No. 2, Controlling Regulatory Costs: The Use of Regulatory Budgeting, Organization for Economic Co-Operation and Development 11 (1992); Robert Crandall, Federal Government Initiatives to Reduce the Price Level, in Curing Chronic Inflation 165-204 (A. Okun and G. Perry eds., 1978).
+3 See JOHN F. MORRALL III, OFFICE OF MGMT.
+AND BUDGET, OECD REGULATORY MANAGEMENT AND REFORM SERIES NO. 2, CONTROLLING REGULATORY COSTS: THE USE OF REGULATORY BUDGETING, ORGANIZATION FOR ECONOMIC CO-OPERATION AND DEVELOPMENT 11 (1992); Robert Crandall, Federal Government Initiatives to Reduce the Price Level, in CURING CHRONIC INFLATION 165-204 (A. Okun and G. Perry eds., 1978).
+4 S. 3550, 95th CONG.

-Id. at (2)(b).

-&lt;sup>4 S. 3550, 95th Cong.
 (1978).

-&lt;sup>5 COUNCIL OF ECON.
+5 COUNCIL OF ECON.
 ADVISERS, EXEC.
 OFF.
-OF THE PRESIDENT, ECONOMIC REPORT OF THE PRESIDENT 125-26 (1980).
+OF THE PRES., ECONOMIC REPORT OF THE PRESIDENT 125-26 (1980).

-&lt;sup>6 JOINT ECON.
-COMM., U.S. CONG., REPORT ON THE 1979 ECONOMIC REPORT OF THE PRESIDENT, S. REP. NO. 96-44, at 52-54 (1979).
+6 JOINT ECON.
+COMM., U.S. CONG., REPORT ON THE 1979 ECONOMIC REPORT OF THE PRESIDENT, S. REP. No. 96-44, at 52-54 (1979).